ericcornelissen/svgo-action/README.md

 ### Configure the Action

-There are a couple of ways for you to configure the Action.
-You can configure it [in the Workflow file], [in `.github/svgo-action.yml`], or [in another configuration file].
-The table below shows the options that can be configured.
+This Action has a couple of options to configure its behaviour, namely:

 | Name                   | Description                             | Default            | Documentation                                 |
 | ---------------------- | --------------------------------------- | ------------------ | --------------------------------------------- |